Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-utility-types-partial-and-required.md

 We can use this `User` interface without specifying the ID when creating the user.

-But when we want to update the user, we want to make sure the ID is set.
+But when we want to update the user, we want to ensure the ID is set.

 ```js
 const updateUser = (user: Required<User>) => {